socialvibe/truex-android-integrations/DOCS.md

 Once `start` has been called on the renderer, it will start to emit events (see [`TruexAdRenderer` Output Events -- Main Flow](#truexadrenderer-output-events----main-flow) and [`TruexAdRenderer` Output Events -- Informative](#truexadrenderer-output-events----informative)).

 One of the first events you will receive is [`AD_STARTED`](#ad_started).
 This notifies the app that the renderer has received an ad for the user and has started to show the unit to the user.
 The app does not need to do anything in response, however it can use this event to facilitate a timeout.
-If an `AD_STARTED` event has not fired within a certain amount of time after calling `start`, the app can call `stop` on the renderer and proceed to normal video ads.
+If an `AD_STARTED` event has not fired within a certain amount of time after calling `start`, the renderer will stop and cleanup, and then fire an [`AD_ERROR`](#ad_error) event, after which the app can proceed to normal video ads.

 At this point, the app must listen for the renderer's [terminal events](#terminal-events), while paying special attention to the [`AD_FREE_POD`](#ad_free_pod) event.
 A *terminal event* signifies that the renderer is done with its activities and the app may now resume playback of its stream.
 The `AD_FREE_POD` event signifies that the user has earned a credit with true[X] and all linear video ads remaining in the current pod should be skipped.
 If the `AD_FREE_POD` event did not fire before a terminal event is emitted, the app should resume playback without skipping any ads, so the user receives a normal video ad payload.